algorithmica-org/algorithmica/content/english/hpc/data-structures/segment-trees.md

 }
 ```

-Computing the `hole` function is not on the critical path between iterations, so it does not introduce any significant overhead, but completely removes the cache associativity problem and shrinks the latency by up to 3x on large arrays:
+Computing the `hole` function is not on the critical path between iterations, so it does not introduce any significant overhead but completely removes the cache associativity problem and shrinks the latency by up to 3x on large arrays:

 ![](../img/segtree-fenwick-holes.svg)

 Fenwick trees are fast, but there are still other minor issues with them.
 Similar to [binary search](../binary-search), the temporal locality of their memory accesses is not the greatest, as rarely accessed elements are grouped with the most frequently accessed ones.
-Fenwick trees also execute non-constant number of iterations and have to perform end-of-loop checks, causing a very likely branch mispredict — although just a single one.
+Fenwick trees also execute a non-constant number of iterations and have to perform end-of-loop checks, very likely causing a branch misprediction — although just a single one.

 There are probably still some things to optimize, but we are going to leave it there and focus on an entirely different approach, and if you know [S-trees](../s-tree), you probably already know where this is headed.

 ### Wide Segment Trees

 Here is the main idea: if the memory system is fetching a full [cache line](/hpc/cpu-cache/cache-lines) for us anyway, let's fill it to the maximum with information that lets us process the query quicker.
 For segment trees, this means storing more than one data point in a node.
-This lets us reduce the tree height and perform less iterations when descending or ascending it:
+This lets us reduce the tree height and perform fewer iterations when descending or ascending it:

 ![](../img/segtree-wide.png)

 We will use the term *wide (B-ary) segment tree* to refer to this modification.

-To implement this layout, we can we can use a similar [constexpr](/hpc/compilation/precalc)-based approach we used in [S+ trees](../s-tree#implicit-b-tree-1):
+To implement this layout, we can use a similar [constexpr](/hpc/compilation/precalc)-based approach we used in [S+ trees](../s-tree#implicit-b-tree-1):

 ```c++
 const int b = 4, B = (1 << b); // cache line size (in integers, not bytes)